GenesysCloudBlueprints/react-app-with-genesys-cloud-sdk/blueprint/index.md

 ### Software Development Kit (SDK)

-- **Genesys Cloud Javascript Platform SDK** - Providing the steps for integrating this SDK and using it in meaningful ways is the focus of the sample app.
+- **Platform API Javascript Client** - Providing the steps for integrating this SDK and using it in meaningful ways is the focus of the sample app.
+Find the [Platform API Javascript Client](https://github.com/MyPureCloud/platform-client-sdk-javascript) here: https://github.com/MyPureCloud/platform-client-sdk-javascript

 ## Requirements